engin100/980/tech-comm/tech-comm-hw-3.md

 Your visuals must be effectively formatted, e.g. reduce cognitive load by having a caption, following best practices discussed in lecture and discussion, having a citation if necessary.

 The paragraphs that you write must make a claim and use evidence to support that claim.
+I recommend writing each paragraph about what you did in lab to get the particular visual.
+Remember to include an introduction for each visual within your paragraph and before the visual.
 I encourage you to use the PEEL method to make sure your paragraphs are structured correctly.

 Your visuals must be effectively integrated into your document.